morgan5556/morgan5556/README.md

 **Programming Information:**
 * Languages:                  Visual Basic, Python, SQL, JavaScript, HTML, CSS
-* I'm currently learning:     JavaScript and discord.js
+* I'm currently learning:     Java and R
-* I'm currently working on:   MorganBot (Discord Bot)
+* I'm currently working on:   Web Design and Development coursework, Noughts and Crosses AI using the Minimax Algorithm

 **Where to find me:**
 * Discord: morgan5556#4418